suchov/list_of_offers/README.md

 ## I also added search so you can search by modes like "X5" or model(brand) audi, bmw, opel...

+## I made the pure React version first, for a small application I think I would stay without Redux, you can check it by switching to tag 1

 <!--
 ### `npm test`